w3c/wai-curricula/content/designer/forms-design.md

 * demonstrate how people with disabilities rely on placement, structure, labels, instructions, and notifications to understand, navigate, and interact with forms
 * define consistent placement and appearance of form fields and widgets
 * define interactions with form  controls and input fields, including through mouse, keyboard, touch, and voice
-* define clear and distinguishable names for forms controls and input fields
+* define clear and distinguishable names for form controls and input fields
 * define textual instructions, color, and other visual cues to help understand the context, information, and functionality of forms and input fields
 * define clear and descriptive visual and non-visual cues about the current step and about the total number of steps in a multi-step process, including multi-step forms
 * define clear and descriptive error messages that identify the field in error and provide suggestions for corrections where possible